Chart Color Schemes

 Bruce has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified a total of 34 projects likely to impact the area.
-Key projects include AIS Podium Project, New Northside Hospital (North Canberra Hospital Redevelopment), Bruce Precinct (Section 15), and Radford College Master Plan Implementation.
-The following list details those most relevant.
+Notable projects include the AIS Podium Project, New Northside Hospital (North Canberra Hospital Redevelopment), Bruce Precinct (Section 15), and Radford College Master Plan Implementation.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.